Jamia Al-Hudaa

-Jamia Al-Hudaa (جامعة الهدی) is an Islamic dar-ul-uloom boarding school for girls in Mapperley Park, Nottingham, England.
-The school was opened on 17 August 1996, by Maulana Sayyed Abul Hasan Ali Nadvi.
+Jamia Al-Hudaa (جامعة الهدی) is an Islamic boarding school for girls in Mapperley Park, Nottingham, England.
+The dar-ul-uloom school was opened on 17 August 1996, by Maulana Sayyed Abul Hasan Ali Nadvi.
 It was one of the first Islamic boarding school for girls in the British Midlands.
 It uses the Deobandi form of Islam as its ideology.

 Its campus, with about 75000 sqft of space, was formerly the head office of the Nottingham Health Authority.
 The school serves ages 10–19, with a boarding programme for those aged 11 onwards.
 There is a 7-year full-time course for 11+, in which students study national curriculum alongside Islamic studies and in the last two years of their course, they focus solely on Islamic studies.
 There is also a 16+ course which is a 3-year full-time Islamic studies course.
 Students can board or attend their classes daily if they live local.